Does Narcan Work on Fentanyl? A Life-Saving Guide

 Narcan Effectiveness in Fentanyl Overdose: What You Need to Know?

-• High fentanyl dose: Larger doses of fentanyl may require more Narcan to reverse the overdose.
+• High fentanyl dose: Larger amounts require more naloxone to displace the drug from receptors.

 Help Save Lives.
 Spread awareness in your community.